 Areas with a high volume of foot traffic or that are more densely populated may have more reported crime.
 This does not necessarily mean more crime occurs there, but that more crime is reported there.

-The citywide and precinct Major Crime statistics for the first three months of 2013 have now been posted.
+The citywide and precinct Major Crime statistics through the end of the year has now been posted.